arnavgautam/TreeHacks2015/Demos/Demo-UsingCSUpload/Demo.md

 	_Downloading Publish Settings file_

 	> **Note:** The download page shows you how to import the Publish Settings file using Visual Studio Publish box.
-This lab will show you how to import it using the Windows Azure PowerShell Cmdlets instead.
+This lab will show you how to import it using the Microsoft Azure PowerShell Cmdlets instead.

-1. Start **Windows Azure PowerShell** with administrator privileges by selecting **Run as Administrator**.
+1. Start **Microsoft Azure PowerShell** with administrator privileges by selecting **Run as Administrator**.

 1. Change the PowerShell execution policy to **RemoteSigned**.
 When asked to confirm press **Y** and then **Enter**.